Hideki Okatani

-Hideki Okatani (岡谷英樹, Okatani Hideki) is a Japanese professional wrestler who currently works for DDT Pro-Wrestling (DDT), where he is a member of the Eruption stable.
+Hideki Okatani (岡谷英樹, Okatani Hideki) is a Japanese professional wrestler who works for DDT Pro-Wrestling (DDT), where he is a member of the Eruption stable.

 Professional wrestling career

 DDT Pro-Wrestling (2020–present)

 Okatani made his professional wrestling debut with DDT Pro-Wrestling (DDT) on March 20, 2020, at Judgement where he teamed with Shunma Katsumata and lost to Naomi Yoshimura and Keigo Nakamura.
 On June 20, he had his first win in a singles match against Keigo Nakamura.
 In July, he joined Jun Akiyama's stable Akiyama-gun (later renamed Junretsu).

-On June 6, 2021, at CyberFight Festival, he was scheduled to take part in the DDT vs. Kongō 14-man tag team match, but before the event, Masa Kitamiya left Kongō which led to the match being changed to a 12-man tag team match, and Okatani was then scheduled for a singles match against Kitamiya, which he lost in under three minutes.
+On June 6, 2021, at CyberFight Festival, he was scheduled to take part in the DDT vs. Kongo 14-man tag team match, but before the event, Masa Kitamiya left Kongo which led to the match being changed to a 12-man tag team match, and Okatani was then scheduled for a singles match against Kitamiya, which he lost in under three minutes.
 On October 12, at Get Alive, Junretsu failed to capture the KO-D 8-Man Tag Team Championship from Team Olympian (Yoshiaki Yatsu, Akito, Hiroshi Yamato and Keigo Nakamura).
 As a result, and as per Junretsu leader Makoto Oishi's decision, the stable disbanded on October 23.
 On November 10, at the D-Oh Grand Prix 2021 II event at Shinjuku Face, Okatani pinned Akito to win the Ironman Heavymetalweight Championship.
-He then quickly lost it to Kazuki Hirata at the same event.
+He then quickly dropped the title to Kazuki Hirata at the same event.

 On January 3, 2022, Okatani was defeated by Eruption member Kazusada Higuchi.
 After the match, the rest of Eruption (Yukio Sakaguchi and Saki Akai) welcomed Okatani in their stable.
+In February, Okatani teamed with Higuchi for the 2022 Ultimate Tag League.
+The team finished their block with a record of one win, two losses and a no contest, scoring two points and failing to advance to the finals.
+On May 1, at Mega Max Bump, Okatani teamed with Akai for a mixed tag team match in a losing effort to Maya Yukihi and Shunma Katsumata.
+Later this month, following the injury of Minoru Fujita which led to the vacancy of the KO-D 6-Man Tag Team Championship, Okatani teamed with Higuchi and Sakaguchi in a four-team tournament to crown new champions.
+On May 6, they defeated the team of Akito, Hikaru Machida and Thanomsak Toba, then on May 22, at Audience, they fell short to Damnation T.A (Daisuke Sasaki, Kanon and MJ Paul) in the finals.
+On June 16, he was defeated by Harashima in the first round of the King of DDT Tournament.
+On August 20, at Wrestle Peter Pan 2022, he teamed with Sakaguchi and Harashima to defeat the team of Naomi Yoshimura, Kota Umeda and Keisuke Okuda.
+On September 4, at Dramatic Explosion 2022, Okatani, Akai and Sakaguchi unsuccessfully challenged Daisuke Sasaki, Kanon and MJ Paul for the KO-D 6-Man Tag Team Championship.